Skip to content

 Indonesia

-The red and white colours on the flag have actually been used since royal times.
-The first kingdom to use the flag was the Majapahit empire (from the 13th to the 16th century), which made the red and white flag its symbol of empire.
+The red and white colours on the flag have been used since royal times.
+The first kingdom to use the flag was the Majapahit Empire (from the 13th to the 16th century), which made the red and white flag its symbol of empire.

-It is believed that the empire used these two colours because of how sacred they were to the Indonesian people who valued their traditions.
-The red is said to be representing the sugar coming from palm trees, and the white represents rice.
-The two ingredients are irreplaceable in the daily life of Indonesians, which is why the Majapahit empire chose to use them.
+It is believed that the empire used these two colours because they were sacred to the Indonesian people, who valued their traditions.
+The red is said to represent the sugar coming from palm trees, and the white represents rice.
+The two ingredients are irreplaceable in the daily lives of Indonesians, which is why the Majapahit empire chose to use them.

 Moving forward in history, after enduring two invasions, one by the Netherlands and the other by Japan, following World War II and Indonesia’s independence, the red and white Indonesian flag began to be used as the national flag.
 The flag was first hoisted in Indonesia on 17 August 1945 during the nation’s independence proclamation.